 What exactly is Chinese Medicine?
 And no, it’s not just sticking something sharp in different areas of the body.
 But 4-5 thousands of years ago it was a system with multiple tools to help a person heal.

-Initially, the senses were the primary tool.
-Listening, seeing, smelling, touching were their X-rays and MRI’s.
+What tools are used in Tradition Chinese Medicine (TCM)?
+A TCM practitioner primary tool are the senses.
+Senses such as touch, smell, hearing, voice vibration, and pulse diagnosis were their X-rays and MRI’s to detect the source of which meridians are affected by an unbalanced health condition, and which organ it is related to.
 Observing the patient, asking questions, feeling their pulse, looking at their tongue, did they have peculiar odors, were they pale or red, or blue, or black or yellow, or green (and no not envy).
 From observing nature and the environment, they created terminology to describe what they would find with their 4,000 year old cat scan.

 A traditional Chinese herb pharmacy is like a small natural museum of histories.
 There will be a hundreds of glass cases, cabinet drawers, and jars that holds an enormous variety of Chinese Herbarl Medicine.

 To restore harmony, a TCM Practitioner may use a large array of traditional remedies.
 The patient may be treated with cupping (in which hot glass cups will be placed on the patient to draw blood to the skin), acupressure or acupuncture, or moxibustion (moxa treatment).
 A TCM Healer may prescribe a brew prepared with one or a combination of an enormous variety of medicinal plants in the Chinese pharmaceutical armamentarium.